-In mode "Event-triggered", the NetTime of each edge is recorded immediately as interrupt.
+In mode "Event-triggered", the NetTime of each edge is recorded as an interrupt immediately when the edge occurs.
 However, an extremely large amount of interrupts within a short amount of time can prevent the module from being able to process any other operations in time!.